Nyerguds/MobiusMapEditor/README.md

 * Fixed a bug where the default House in TD maps was set to "None", causing them to crash the game.
 * Bibs placed as the 'smudge' type now show their full size, and can be placed in ways that makes them partially overlap.
 As long as at least one cell of a bib exists, the bib exists.
-* If a json is saved for a singleplayer map, its waypoints list now only contain the Home waypoint, since saving the first waypoints as start locations is pointless for them.
+* If a json is saved for a singleplayer map, its waypoints list now only contains the Home waypoint, since saving the first waypoints as start locations is pointless for them.
 * The smudge placement mode will now show a red cursor when hovering over bibs attached to buildings, to indicate those can't be replaced or removed.
 * All actions in the editor now have undo/redo functionality.
 * The amount of stored undo/redo actions can now be set in the "UndoRedoStackSize" setting in "CnCTDRAMapEditor.exe.config".